SarperYurttas/objectDetectionWithYOLO/README.md

 # objectDetectionWithYOLO

 English description:
 In this project we used OpenCv's line detection algorithm and DarkNet's pre-trained YOLO model.
-Through we have an object recognition and line detection application prototype.
-I'm sharing this project so you can get inspiration for your project or you can improve this project.
+We have an object recognition and line detection application prototype.
+I'm sharing this project so that you can get inspiration for your project or you can improve this project.
 You need to know something before work on this codes;
-1. There is either screen capture or footage codes in this project.
+1. There is both screen capture and webcam image codes in this project.
 Screen capture for testing different videos in your desktop easily.
-Webcam images for implementation real world problems it is your choice.
+Webcam images for implementation real world problems, it is your choice.
-2. As you can see some videos has nearby 20 FPS but other some videos has just 4 FPS the reason for this the neural network model has different weights and we use two of them.
-If you use YOLOv3-tiny weight you will see 20 FPS but this weights has restricted recognition ability.
-If you use YOLOv3-spp weights you will see 4 FPS and more recognition ability, choose what you need.
+2. As you can see some videos have around 20 FPS but other some videos have just 4 FPS the reason for this the neural network model has different weights and we use two of them.
+If you use YOLOv3-tiny weights, you will see 20 FPS but this weights has restricted recognition ability.
+If you use YOLOv3-spp weights, you will see 4 FPS and more recognition ability, choose what you need.
 3. You can download weights, cfg and names files in DarkNet's official website.
 Here is the link: https://pjreddie.com/darknet/yolo/